terddyy/freelance-car-rental/README.md

 - **Right-click** form file → **View Code**
 - Or select the file and press `F7`

+**Switching Between Code and Designer:**
+- You can freely switch between editing UI with code and using the visual designer
+- If you edited the `.Designer.cs` file manually:
+  - Simply open **View Designer** - your code changes will appear visually
+  - The designer reads the code and displays the controls
+  - You can continue editing visually, and the designer updates the code automatically
+- **Important**: Always edit UI code in the `.Designer.cs` file, not the main `.cs` file
+- If the designer shows errors after manual code edits, rebuild the solution (`Ctrl + Shift + B`)

+**Best Practice:**
+- Use the **Designer** for adding/positioning controls (easier and safer)
+- Use **Code** for complex logic, dynamic controls, or bulk property changes
+- Both approaches work together seamlessly

 #### 8. Managing Project Settings

 **Set Startup Project:**